 One of the newest to the members club scene, the South Kensington Club is one for the detox-loving, health-centric side of society and championing a holistic lifestyle is its raison d’être.
 It was converted in 2015 from Ronnie Woods’ own private art exhibition and club into the SKC and was later taken over by founder member Will Bose in January 2020 to become entirely privately owned and locally run.

-Beauty and juice bars, wellness retreats and a specialist yoga class schedule, Russian saunas and plunge pools, aquatic therapy in salt water Watsu pools and a skylit gymnasium, an Asian tea library and colonial-style sitting areas—the SKC is all about the art of wellness.
+Pilates, Hiit, Paola’s Body Barre, Boxing classes, Russian saunas, private banyas and plunge pools and a skylit gymnasium, an Asian tea library and colonial-style sitting areas—the SKC is all about the art of wellness.
 Expect a global approach to its interiors too with soothing Tadelakt walls, a lava stone reception desk using lava from mount Etna, and furniture made from a medley of exotic woods, bronze and marble, curated by interior consultant and art director Sussy Cazalet.

 Once fully rested and recuperated, there are drinks to be had and dancing to be done—an essential in almost every member club.
 You’ll find the cocktail bar and terrace amongst a city jungle of Mediterranean trees.
-This is a place to well and truly escape the city, and to rub shoulders with the likes of Liv Tyler and David Beckham.
-But that, of course, comes at a cost with membership fees ranging from £2,200-£3,500 per annum.
+This is a place to well and truly escape the city, and to rub shoulders with some truly A-list patrons.
+But that, of course, comes at a cost with membership fees of £3000 per annum.

 Image Credit: Home House

 Finally, to Marylebone’s finest, Home House, which was first completed in 1777 for the Countess of Home—a lady who enjoyed entertaining on a grand scale.
 Designers and architects commonly agree that it is London’s finest surviving example of the work of 18th-century architect Robert Adam.